 On January 22, 2013, Erin and I considered our grasp of what it meant to love with every fiber of our being fairly conclusive.

 Two years ago, what mattered was how the “big picture” was playing out.
 How were we using our professional and personal lives to serve the Kingdom of God?
-How were we contributing to the advancement of liberty in our community?
+How were we doing our part to better our little corner of the world?
 Were we networking enough?
 Were we doing enough to develop our goals and relationships?
-The simple things, the day to day chores of life, like teeth brushing were merely a necessity to advance the bigger picture, to pursue the life changing, revolutionary mission God put on our hearts.
+The simple things, the day to day chores of life, like teeth brushing were merely a necessity to advance the bigger picture, to pursue the life-changing, revolutionary mission God put on our hearts.

 Two years ago, after many hours in the delivery room, shortly after midnight, on January 23, 2013, Charlotte Ann Fodi officially entered our world and changed everything.
 Our princess, whom we can hardly believe is already celebrating her second birthday, helped us realize every aspect of life, even those small, often overlooked details, are opportunities for the grace and love of God to pass through us and out into the world.
 It is actually from within in the little things, the mundane things, that the world actually changes.